 In January, the U.S. Department of Health and Human Services (HHS) issued a final omnibus rule outlining changes to HIPAA compliance requirements.
-The sweeping new rule addresses privacy, security,
+The sweeping new rule addresses privacy, security, breach notification and enforcement.

 This update has been widely discussed in the health care industry press, specifically how it changes what is considered a covered entity.
 If you are a health care compliance professional, chances are you've been tracking this rule change pretty closely.
 But compliance professionals that are not in health care need to pay attention as well, because many organizations outside of the direct patient-provider-payer relationship have new obligations under this rule by virtue of their business relationships.